-- 24. Have background investigations been conducted on all new front-line operations and maintenance employees? - 25.
+- 22. Have background investigations been conducted on all new front-line operations and maintenance employees? - 23.
 Have criteria for background investigations been established?

 Operating personnel have a responsibility for the safety of the public that they serve.
 As such, it is imperative that grantees take all available precautions in the hiring process to ensure the public's safety and security.
 Criminal background checks can be used to identify individuals that may pose a potential threat to the public safety and security.
 Although the focus of background checks is on new hires, grantees are encouraged to conduct checks for all operating employees, particularly those with access to safety and/or security critical systems (e.g., revenue vehicle operations and maintenance, signal rooms, and control centers).
-Grantees should establish specific criteria for background checks by employee type operator, maintenance employees, safety/security sensitive, and contractors).
+Grantees should establish specific criteria for background checks by employee type (e.g., operators. maintenance personnel. safety/security sensitive, and contractors).
 These criteria should be documented.

-The grantee may be asked if criminal background checks are performed on applicants for operating positions.
-Recent job applications (blank) or descriptions of application requirements may be reviewed.
+The reviewer will ask the grantee if criminal background checks are performed on applicants for operating positions.
+If available, the reviewer will examine recent job applications (blank) or descriptions of application requirements.
 An individual's criminal background information is strictly confidential.
 Under no circumstances should a reviewer request to see individual records.
 Answers to these questions should be discussed in general terms within the context of the grantee's hiring practices.

 If criminal background checks are not conducted for new hires, an advisory comment is made.
 If the grantee conducts background checks for new hires, but has not done so for existing employees, no advisory comment is made.
-However, grantees are encouraged to check the criminal backgrounds of all operating employees, particularly those with access to safety and/or security critical systems.
+However, grantees should be encouraged to check the criminal backgrounds of all operating employees, particularly those with access to safety and/or security critical systems.

-The grantee will be advised to implement a program to conduct criminal background checks on all applicants for operating positions and for existing operating employees.
+The grantee will be advised to implement a program to conduct criminal background checks on all applicants for operating positions and for existing operating employees moving into any safety/security sensitive operations/maintenance positions, consistent with existing terms of labor agreements.